matthieugomez/winsorize/README.md

-The command `clean` windorizes observations based on 5 times the interquartile
+The command `winsorize` windorizes observations based on 5 times the interquartile
 - with the option `bottom` and `top`, specified percentiles are used instead of five times the interquartile
 - with the option `drop`, outliers are replaced by missing values rather than top coded
 - Syntax is `winsorize [varlist] [if] [in] [, by(varname) bottom(number) top(number) replace drop]`